Music of Ossetia: Notable musicians

 Valery Gergiev is of Ossetian descent and has since 1978 pursued a notable international career.
-He currently conducts the Mariinsky Theatre the London Symphony Orchestra and is the artistic director of the White Nights Festival in St. Petersburg.
+He currently conducts the Mariinsky Theatre as well as the London Symphony Orchestra and is the artistic director of the White Nights Festival in St. Petersburg.
 He is also a guest conductor at the Metropolitan Opera.

 Gergiev was born in Moscow, raised in Vladikavkaz and received his musical education from the St. Petersburg Conservatory.
 One of his teachers was the Prof. Ilya Musin the creator of the Leningrad Conducting School that enabled many talented conductors to prosper.
 Gergiev developed his own style of conducting.
-He also used his talent to calm the first of revenge in the Caucasus, believing that "music is able to change the world and a person listening to Tchaikovsky's symphonies will not shoot".
+He believes that "music is able to change the world and a person listening to Tchaikovsky's symphonies will not shoot".